ApiLogicServer/Docs/docs/Behave.md

-# TL;DR: Executable Test Suite, Documentation
+!!! pied-piper ":bulb: TL;DR - Executable Test Suite, Documentation"

       You can optionally use the Behave test framework to (here is an [Agile Approach for using Behave](../Logic-Tutorial)):

       1. **Create and Run an Executable Test Suite:** in your IDE, create test definitions (similar to what is shown in the report below), and Python code to execute tests.
 You can then execute your test suite with 1 command.

       2. **Requirements and Test Documentation:** as shown below, you can then create a wiki report that documents your requirements, and the tests (**Scenarios**) that confirm their proper operation.

          * **Integrated Logic Documentation:** the report integrates your logic, including a logic report showing your logic (rules and Python), and a Logic Log that shows exactly how the rules executed.
 Logic Doc is transparent to business users, so can further contribute to Agile Collaboration.

 <figure><img src="https://github.com/valhuber/apilogicserver/wiki/images/behave/behave-summary.png?raw=true"  height="600"></figure>